alejopaullier96/melanoma-classification/variant_1/container/README.md

 ### Docker (locally)

+Build:
-First, `cd` into the Dockerfile location.
-Build the Docker image from the Dockerfile using:
+1. `cd` into the Dockerfile location.
+2. Build the Docker image from the Dockerfile using:

     `docker build -f Dockerfile -t image_name . `

     If you are running the `docker build` command on a Macbook with M1 chip this will raise an error.
 Try running the same command with the `--platform linux/x86_64` flag instead:

     `docker build -f Dockerfile --platform linux/x86_64 -t image_name . `

-**Train**

 To train the model run:

-`docker run -ti image_name /bin/bash -c "cd src/variant_1 && source activate my_venv && python3 train.py" `
+`docker run -ti image_name train`

 ### Docker (AWS)